 The above reminds us of “Behold, I stand at the door and knock,” doesn’t it?

 We indeed have come to a great moment in the plan of redemption.
 This forward step is prefigured in the seven celebrations of Israel.
 We have been at the fourth step, Pentecost, for a century.
 Now it is time to advance to the spiritual fulfillment of the final three feasts.
-They are the Blowing of Trumpets; the Day of Atonement; and Tabernacles.
+They are:

-The Blowing of Trumpets, announcing the new secular year is fulfilled in us when the Holy Spirit announces the coming of the King to us to begin the construction of the Kingdom of God.
+The Blowing of Trumpets, which announces the new secular year, is fulfilled in us when the Holy Spirit announces the coming of the King to us to begin the construction of the Kingdom of God.

 The Day of Atonement is the reconciling of us to God and He to us.
 Line upon line, command upon command, the Holy Spirit shows us the sins and self-will in our adamic nature.
 We must confess and turn away from the darkness that has been pointed out to us, as the Lord assists us.